MachineLearningBCAM/Adaptive-nearest-neighbours-for-partial-labels/README.md

 - **`vision_script.m`** — Example script for the vision benchmarks
   (CIFAR-10, MNIST, Fashion-MNIST).
-Loads a dataset, generates a partial label scenario with a configurable noise level, preprocesses the features, and runs PL-A-kNN returning the prediction accuracy.
+Loads a dataset, generates a partial label scenario with a configurable noise level, preprocesses the features, and runs PL A-kNN returning the prediction accuracy.

 - **`real_partial_datasets_script.m`** — Example script for the real-world partial
   label datasets (MIRFlickr, MSRCv2).
-Loads a dataset, adds configurable noise to the existing partial labels, preprocesses the features, and runs PL-A-kNN returning the prediction accuracy.
+Loads a dataset, adds configurable noise to the existing partial labels, preprocesses the features, and runs PL A-kNN returning the prediction accuracy.

 The key parameters that can be adjusted at the top of each script are:
 - `noise` — (0.0 to 1.0)